kubesphere/website/content/en/docs/v3.3/faq/observability/logging.md

 Before KubeSphere v3.3.0, you can only set the retention period of logs, which is 7 days by default.
 In KubeSphere v3.3.0, apart from logs, you can also set the data retention period of events, auditing logs, and Istio logs.

-You need to update the KubeKey configuration and rerun `ks-installer`.
+Perform the following to update the KubeKey configurations.

 1. Execute the following command: